Wahoo ELEMNT Roam Review

 - Whilst Android BLE pairing/connectivity is better than other Wahoo models it can be improved further

-Wahoo Fitness started selling the Wahoo Elemnt in Q1.2016, following with the smaller Elemnt Bolt in Q1.2017 and the Elemnt ROAM in Q2.2019.
+Wahoo Fitness started selling the Wahoo Elemnt in Q1.2016, following with the smaller Elemnt Wahoo Bolt in Q1.2017, the Elemnt ROAM in Q2.2019 and a refreshed Wahoo Elemnt Bolt in Q2.2021.
 They are functionally similar except the ROAM has a superior navigation offering that specifically includes a ‘proper’ routing engine.
 Looks-wise, the ROAM can be seen as a BOLT that has been enlarged to the size of the regular Element but with a colour screen.

 WAHOO Elemnt Roam Review – Unboxing & Setup